-The Association of Collegiate Schools of Planning and the Doctoral Committee of ACSP invites doctoral students of planning working on their dissertation research to attend the 2019 ACSP PhD Workshop, to be held just before the 2019 ACSP Annual Conference also in Greenville.
+The Association of Collegiate Schools of Planning and the Doctoral Committee of ACSP invites doctoral students of planning working on their dissertation research to attend the 2020 ACSP PhD Workshop, to be held virtually prior to the 2020 ACSP Annual Conference.

 This workshop attracts PhD students from planning programs from around the world to gather and discuss the practical details of creating, producing, distributing and consuming planning knowledge among scholars.
 Participants will work on conceiving, designing, and presenting PhD-quality research to multiple audiences, including, most centrally, their peers.
 Students will advise one another as scholars pursuing unique research paths within a community of shared inquiry.
 The faculty work jointly as teachers, advisors, and coaches.

 The workshop is oriented toward planning doctoral students who have passed their qualifying examination (or equivalent) and will be defending, or have recently defended, their PhD dissertation proposal within about six months prior to or following the workshop.
 Students will have multiple opportunities to present their work to their fellow students and workshop faculty in smaller breakout sessions.
 Students will be expected to submit a synopsis of their dissertation proposal about one month before the workshop.
 The workshop will be limited to approximately 20-25 students to ensure adequate time for participation and feedback.
 Workshop faculty will be drawn from several institutions.
 All have extensive experience advising PhD students in multiple domains.